Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-Overall, a well-structured disinformation game.
-The informed clues are good, the fake clues are excellent, and the misinformed clue is adequate but could be improved to create more productive ambiguity.
+The clues are well-crafted and hit the correct targets for each category.
+The game should be moderately challenging, and enjoyable.

 ---